Praise-Tj/DSA_PROJECT-/README.md

 -  Interactive charts

   ### Tools Used
--  Microsoft Ecel (with PivotTables and charts)
+-  Microsoft Ecel
    -  For Data Collection
    -  For Data Cleaning
+-  PivotTable
+-  Slicers and chart

   ### Exploratory Data Analysis
   -  Which Product have the highest average ratings